ros2/ros2_documentation/source/index.rst

   - Indexed list of all packages (i.e. `Python Package Index (PyPI) <https://pypi.org/>`_ for ROS packages)
   - See which ROS distributions a package supports
-  - Link to a package's repository, API documentation, or website
+  - Link to a package\'s repository, API documentation, or website
-  - Inspect a package's license, build type, maintainers, status, and dependencies
+  - Inspect a package\'s license, build type, maintainers, status, and dependencies
   - Get more info for a package on `Robotics Stack Exchange <https://robotics.stackexchange.com/>`__

 * `ROS resource status page <https://status.openrobotics.org/>`__ (ROS 1, ROS 2)